 If you have more time, include The Besakih Temple, Gunung-Kawi temple, Elephant Cave Temple and Tanah Lot temple.

-The rest of my Bali trip will be posted later.
+You can read the rest of my Bali trip here.